RALIST/game/Wasteland Chronicles.md

 ### Attributes

-- **Strength:** (Starting range: 1-10)
+#### Strength
 - Affects physical damage dealt in melee combat.
 - Determines carrying capacity.
 - Influences success in Strength-based skill checks (e.g., breaking down doors).
-- **Perception:** (Starting range: 1-10)
+#### Perception
 - Influences accuracy with ranged weapons.
 - Affects awareness of surroundings and enemy detection.
 - Determines success in Perception-based skill checks (e.g., spotting hidden objects).
-- **Endurance:** (Starting range: 1-10)
+#### Endurance
 - Determines maximum health points (HP).
 - Influences resistance to damage and radiation.
 - Affects physical resilience and fatigue recovery.
-- **Charisma:** (Starting range: 1-10)
+#### Charisma
     - Influences interactions with NPCs and persuasion attempts.
     - Affects prices in bartering and trading.
     - Determines success in Charisma-based skill checks (e.g., leading a group).
-- **Intelligence:** (Starting range: 1-10)
+#### Intelligence
 - Determines the number of skill points gained per level.
 - Influences success in Science and Medicine skills.
 - Affects understanding of lore and technology.
-- **Agility:** (Starting range: 1-10)
+#### Agility
 - Determines Action Points (AP) available in combat.
 - Influences movement speed and evasion.
 - Determines success in Agility-based skill checks (e.g., sneaking).
-- **Luck:** (Starting range: 1-10)
+#### Luck
 - Influences critical hit chance in combat.
 - Affects the outcome of random encounters and events.
 - Determines success in Luck-based skill checks (e.g., gambling).

 Each attribute point increases the relevant stat by 1 and affects various gameplay aspects, such as combat damage, skill checks, carrying capacity, and interaction with NPCs.